 Kia ora!
 Thank you for visiting our funding page.
 If you're looking for more information about us, please go to our Spiral Collectives website at the link at the top of this page.

-We've almost reached our half-century and we'd love your support for our projects-in-development.
-Our warmest appreciation to Heather McPherson's whānau for their generous donation that has got us started on this busy 2025-2026.
+We've almost reached our half-century and we'd love your support for our celebration projects.
+Our warmest appreciation to Heather McPherson's whānau for their generous donation that got us started on this busy 2025-2026.

-50th birthday exhibition & celebrations at the Charlotte Museum, Tamaki Makarau Auckland October 2025 The museum invited us to organise an exhibition and we're working hard on that: the research, the concept, the associated programme.
+50th birthday exhibition & celebrations at the Charlotte Museum, Tamaki Makarau Auckland opening October 23 - December 2025 The museum invited us to organise an exhibition and we're working hard on that: the research, the concept, the associated programme.

-Spiral 8 This substantial e-issue of Spiral will celebrate beloved Spiral women who've left us, using their own words wherever possible and accompanied by lots of images.
+This substantial e-issue of Spiral will celebrate beloved Spiral women who've left us, using their own words wherever possible and accompanied by lots of images.
 In birth date order they are: Jacquie Sturm, Renee, Gladys Gurney (Saj), Marilynn Webb, Frances Cherry, Heather McPherson, Pauline Neale, Keri Kaa, Miriama Evans, Joanna Margaret Paul, Juanita Ketchel, Irihapeti Ramsden, Keri Hulme, Sharon Alston, Hilary Baxter, Allie Eagle, Lynne Ciochetto.
+Cover Biz Hayman, cover image Joan Caulfield.

 the bone people graphic novel & animation Spiral is honoured that the late Keri Hulme wanted us to to do this and that her whānau continues to embrace us.
 We're taking it step by careful step, with initial development funded by the Ministry for Culture & Heritage Te Urungi initiative for innovative projects.